The online Comment window has expired

 • Default_avatar

-Penina EilbergSchwartz about 4 years ago
+Penina EilbergSchwartz over 4 years ago

 My name is Penina Eilberg-Schwartz and I am an Oakland tenant in district 3.
 I strongly urge you -- plead with you -- to pass strong upgrades to Oakland’s tenant protections tomorrow.
 We've long needed to protect our community's tenants from the harmful practices of some landlords, and it's only more important in the midst of a pandemic.
 As we struggle as a community to fight white supremacy and build a safe place for all of us, we must recognize that a failure to pass these upgrades is a failure to support community members of color.
 Please, please support the strongest version of the tenant protection upgrades!